Number and location of pre-images under harmonic mappings in the plane: Introduction

 \section{Introduction}

-We consider harmonic mappings in the plane, i.e., functions $f: \Omega \to \C$ with $\Delta f = 0$ on an open set $\Omega \subseteq \C$.
-Starting from the landmark paper of Clunie and Sheil-Small \cite{ClunieSheil-Small1984}, harmonic mappings regained more attention in the last decades, see, e.g., the large collection of open problems concerning harmonic mappings in the plane by Bshouty and Lyzzaik~\cite{BshoutyLyzzaik2010}.
-While we consider here multivalent harmonic mappings, also (locally) univalent harmonic mappings are of particular interest, see, e.g., Duren's textbook~\cite{Duren2004}, especially in the context of quasi-conformal mappings~\cite{Ahlfors1966_qc}.
+Harmonic mappings in the plane, i.e., functions $f: \Omega \to \C$ with $\Delta f = 0$ on an open set $\Omega \subseteq \C$, regained attention in the last decades, starting from the seminal work of Clunie and Sheil-Small~\cite{ClunieSheil-Small1984}.
+See, e.g., the large collection of open problems by Bshouty and Lyzzaik~\cite{BshoutyLyzzaik2010} and references therein.
+While we consider here multivalent harmonic mappings, also (locally) univalent harmonic mappings are of interest, see, e.g., Duren's textbook~\cite{Duren2004}, especially in the context of quasi-conformal mappings~\cite{Ahlfors1966_qc}.